PyconUK/2016.pyconuk.org/content/open_day.md

 ## Help out!

-Your experience, insight, patience, empathy and hard-won successes will be of enormous value at the Introduction day.
+Your experience, insight, patience, empathy and hard-won successes will be of enormous value at the Open Day.
 Please share them - as a helper in a workshop, by giving a talk, by running a clinic, or something else entirely.
 We don't always get the chance to enjoy helping new people take some of the most rewarding and exciting steps in programming - so here's an opportunity to be reminded of just how much fun it can to be a part of it.
 [How would you like to help?](/cfp)

+<h3 id="tickets">Tickets</h3>